proinsias/proinsias.github.io/_posts/2019/2019-09-20-How-to-create-a-healthy-society.md

 ---
 layout: single
-title: 'How to create a healthy society'
+title: "How to create a healthy society"
 date: 2019-09-20 10:14
 last_modified_at: 2023-05-01 23:27:03
 excerpt: Move fast and break things is an abomination if your goal is to create a healthy society